Topics Map > Library

 Resource Overview Format Copyrighted?
 Cost to Students?
 Cost to UW-Superior?
 Where to Find Them Examples

-Inclusive Access Inclusive Access is a program that shifts the cost of textbooks to tuition.
-Students may opt out.
-"Inclusive" in this context means the cost is included in tuition.
-Digital Yes Yes No Only in a class's Canvas course Courses that use Inclusive Access will be marked on the Class Schedule.
+Digital Yes Yes No Integrated in a Canvas course or on Follett's website Courses that use Inclusive Access will be marked on the Class Schedule.
 Please contact the UW-Superior Bookstore for more information.

 Traditional Textbooks Traditional textbooks can range from used, $10 paperbacks to $300 online textbooks with access codes.
 Digital, print Yes Yes No UW-Superior Bookstore,